MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-InboxRule.md

 # Get-InboxRule

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-InboxRule cmdlet to view Inbox rule properties.
-Inbox rules are used to process messages in the Inbox based on conditions specified and take actions such as moving a message to a specified folder or deleting a message.

-!!!
-Exchange Server 2013, Exchange Server 2016, Exchange Online

 This cmdlet is available in on-premises Exchange and in the cloud-based service.
 Some parameters and settings may be exclusive to one environment or the other.

 Use the Get-InboxRule cmdlet to view Inbox rule properties.
 Inbox rules are used to process messages in the Inbox based on conditions specified and take actions such as moving a message to a specified folder or deleting a message.